 - Do you have a better explanation other we have in the Bible?
 An explanation that holds water.

 A. Unlike other literary works, it is alive.
 Many lives have transformed just by reading it.

-C. Many tyrant rulers throughout the history has made many efforts to destroy it completely.
+C. Many tyrant rulers throughout history have made many efforts to destroy it completely.
 But it still exists.